 The purpose of the CARES Act Revolving Loan Fund (CARES Act RLF) is to provide economic assistance to City of San Diego or City of Chula Vista businesses impacted by the COVID-19 pandemic.
-The loans are intended to help entrepreneurs adapt their business models to operating under pandemic restrictions, to promote economic resiliency, and to support the retention or creation of jobs.
-Financial assistance will be allocated to qualified small businesses based on the availability of funds, program guidelines and the submission of all required information and supporting documentation.
+The loans are intended to help entrepreneurs adapt their business models to operating under pandemic restrictions and changing safety guidelines, thereby promoting economic resilience and job retention or creation.
+Loan consideration will be given to qualified small businesses based on the availability of funds.
+Qualified businesses must meet program guidelines and underwriting criteria and submit all required information and supporting documentation.
 The CARES Act RLF is being administered by the City of San Diego Economic Development Department.

 Businesses operating in the City of San Diego’s or City of Chula Vista’s low- and moderate-income areas or businesses classified as part of the region’s base sector industries will receive priority and expedited service in the loan process.
 (Base-sector businesses are those that make, sell or offer products or services to customers primarily OUTSIDE the San Diego region.)